 Location: Barren Island, Andaman and Nicobar Islands

-6. Take a walk by the Marina Park
+6. Marina Park

 Renowned as the necklace of the Andaman Islands, Marina Park is a great place to visit in Andaman in September.
 The calm atmosphere here makes it an ideal spot for spending a peaceful evening with your loved ones.
+Just make sure you visit either too early in the morning or late in the evening so that you can enjoy some privacy as well.

 Timings: 6 AM to 10 PM